 3. Don’t work with me if you think I’m going to give you a load of food lists and leave you to get on with it

 So many people get information from the internet (which may or may not be correct information), download food lists of what to avoid, or get lists off friends or family who all mean well and are trying to be helpful.
 Buying remedies and supplements.
 But none of that stuff works.

 You need to have the right information.
 You need guidance and support.
 A plane can fly itself.
-But the pilot has to program it first – to input all the details and the right information, before it will go where it needs to go.
+But the pilot has to program it first – to input all the details and the right information, before it will go anywhere it needs to go.

 Who Do I Work With?

-Adults with a confirmed diagnosis of IBS.
+Men with a confirmed diagnosis of IBS.

 You can’t expect to go to the gym having never trained before and be able to deadlift 257Kg.
 Or go to the gym once and walk out ripped and as strong as 10 strong men.

 Things take time, dedication and effort.
 And applied knowledge.
 If you perform a lift with the wrong technique and posture, you’re going to do yourself an injury.
 But having knowledge, support and guidance from a qualified and experience personal trainer, you can do a safe lift.

 N.B.
 It is crucial to get your food and fluid intake right if you want to control your IBS symptoms and if you want train harder, go faster and recover quicker from training sessions and competitions.
 Dietary requirements are highly individualised and there’s no ‘one size fits all’ approach.
 Working with a Registered Clinical & Sports Dietitian to develop a bespoke plan based on your unique requirements will help to ensure the most appropriate strategy and best results are achieved.